saliei/saliei.github.io/content/posts/spack-package-manager.md

 where nodes represent packages and edges represent dependencies.
 Each node contains enough information about exactly what needs to be built, and the structure of the graph ensures the proper build order.
-You can view which stage the solver spends most of its time, and what is the optimization priority criteria:
+The stages where the solver spends most of its time, and what is the optimization priority criteria, can be viewed:

 ```bash
 # assume a fresh environment, don't reuse